- Date : 02/02/2018

 Related: Best countries to retire in and why

-As stated earlier, the SWP goes a long way – though not entirely – in cushioning you via controlled withdrawals, which come in two forms – the Fixed Withdrawal and the Appreciation Withdrawal.
+As stated earlier, the systematic withdrawal plan goes a long way – though not entirely – in cushioning you via controlled withdrawals, which come in two forms – the Fixed Withdrawal and the Appreciation Withdrawal.

 In the case of Fixed Withdrawals, mutual fund units of a fixed value are sold at predetermined intervals, say every month, and the amount is credited to your bank account.